ajay9634/EXAGEAR-XEGW/README.md

 - install dsound 7 , it's very fast

 ?
 Dxvk compatibility on wine-
--wine 3.19 and above - you can use dxvk 1.10.3 and older
+- wine 3.19 and above - you can use dxvk 1.10.3 and older
 - wine 7.1 and above - you can use latest dxvk

 ?
 How to use pulse audio?